bilfeldt/laravel-http-client-logger/README.md

 ```

 ## Usage
-Using the logger will log both the request, the response and the response time of request made with the [Larvel HTTP Client](https://laravel.com/docs/http-client).
+Using the logger will log both the request, the response and the response time of an external HTTP request made with the [Laravel HTTP Client](https://laravel.com/docs/http-client).

 ### Basic logging
 ```php